bootgly/bootgly_docs/src/pages/CLI/Terminal/Output/overview.en-US.md

 metaencode (string $data) : self
 ```

-This method transforms the passed value into an already encoded JSON, sending the JSON string to the terminal output.
+This method transforms the passed value into an already encoded JSON, sending the JSON string to the Terminal output.

 ### Render